peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public override bool Equals(
         object obj);

 Determines whether this object's numerator, denominator, and properties are equal to those of another object and that other object is an arbitrary-precision rational number.
 Not-a-number values are considered equal if the rest of their properties are equal.
+This is not the same as value equality.
+Notably, two ERationals with the same value, but of which one is in lowest terms and the other is not, are compared as unequal by this method (example: 1/2 vs. 5/10).

 <b>Parameters:</b>